Do you want to grow the best tomatoes?

 That’s heirloom vegetable gardening at its best – good people growing good crops.

-A bush variety, this plant matures in about 80 to 85 days.
-It may not require staking, and has excellent disease resistance.
+A vigorous determinate bush variety, this plant matures in about 80 to 85 days.
+First introduced in 1964 by the Asgrow Seed company, plants may not require staking, and have excellent disease resistance.

-Due to its low acid content, it is not suitable for canning.
+Due to its low acid content, this variety is not suitable for canning.

 Seeds are available from True Leaf Market.